 Aortic dissection is associated with high blood pressure and many connective tissue disorders.
 It can also be the result of chest trauma.
 72 to 80% of individuals diagnosed with an aortic dissection have a previous history of high blood pressure.
-Note that vasculitis (inflammation of an artery) is rarely associated with aortic dissection.
+Note that vasculitis (inflammation of the artery) is also associated with aortic dissection.

 The highest occurrence of aortic dissection is in individuals who are 50 to 70 years old.
 The incidence is twice as high in males as in females (male-to-female ratio is 2:1).
 Half of dissections in females before age 40 occur during pregnancy (typically in the 3rd trimester or early postpartum period).

 Marfan syndrome is found in 5-9% of individuals who suffer from aortic dissection.
 Marfan syndrome is a genetic disorder of connective tissue.
 It is associated with aneurysms of the aorta as well as proximal aortic dissections and is likely to occur in younger individuals.
-Turner syndrome is also a genetic disorder which increases the risk of aortic dissection due to aortic root dilatation.
+Loeys-Dietz syndrome, Ehlers-Danlos syndrome (specially the vascular variety of it), Turner’s syndrome and bicuspid aortic valve are genetic disorders that increases the risk of aortic dissection.

 Aortic dissection due to chest trauma can be divided into two groups based on cause: blunt chest trauma (commonly seen in car accidents) or complications resulting from medical treatment.
 Complications include trauma during cardiac catheterization or due to an intra-aortic balloon pump.
 Aortic dissection may also occur as a late onset result of cardiac surgery.
 18% of individuals who present with an acute aortic dissection have a history of open heart surgery.

-The acute Type A dissection represents a cardiac emergency.
-This type of disease requires an immediate replacement of the dissected part of the thoracic aorta (with inclusion of the “torn” part of aorta where the “hole” is).
+Type A aortic dissection (including non-A non-B dissections and intramural haematomas of the ascending aorta and arch) requires an immediate replacement of the dissected part of the thoracic aorta (with inclusion of the “torn” part of aorta where the “hole” is).
 Usually, the ascending part of the thoracic aorta is replaced by a plastic tube, while the aortic valve (which is frequently leaking as a result) is usually repaired at the same time.
 The extend of the repair is dependent on a variety of factors and all above options in repairing aortic aneurysms may need to be explored at the time of the operation.